 The exhibition involved workshops and creating behind the scenes videos, which were streamed as part of the exhibition and also added to the portal along with supporting content about the young people’s personal journeys.

-* Within six months, there were over 1,200 unique users of the portal and over 1,100 views across the videos – from a 800 person target audience.
+Within six months, there were over 1,200 unique users of the portal and over 1,100 views across the videos – from an 800-person target audience.

-* As a result of the positive impacts delivered from this pilot project, Barnardo’s supported by IKEA are expanding it to a nationwide programme – with the potential to reach 150,000 young people in or leaving care.
+As a result of the positive impacts delivered from this pilot project, Barnardo’s supported by IKEA is expanding it to a nationwide programme – with the potential to reach 150,000 young people in or leaving care.

-* Due to early success from the co-creation approach, Barnardo’s corporate partner IKEA decided to support the project with £75,000, which enabled the creation of the online portal, videos and supporting content, and the exhibition.
+Due to the early success of the co-creation approach, Barnardo’s corporate partner IKEA decided to support the project with £75,000, which enabled the creation of the online portal, videos and supporting content, and the exhibition.